aparkening/tea_shopper/PROCESS.md

   - Refactor Tea instantiaton for multiple scrapers

-6. Run program and tweak
-  - Refactor to remove duplicated work and separate concerns
-  - Improve error handling and responding to edge cases
-  - Clean up tea_shopper.gemspec for production
-  - Refactor for gem best practices (module names, file locations, etc.)

-7. Update Readme to include installation, about, etc., following pattern in https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
-  - Update Code_of_Conduct.md
-  -

-8. Run Bundler release (https://bundler.io/v2.0/guides/creating_gem.html) to move into production mode and push to github.

-9. Record demonstration w/ narration in Zoom

-10. Write blog post about process

-## Stretch goals:

-1. Type 'exit' any time to leave program

-2. Pagination of long lists
+3. Pagination of long lists

 3. Allow user to type first word of tea

-4. Modify project and submit rubygems.org

-5. Method to get from detail page back to specific list came from (Type, Country, Flavor)
+4. Method to get from detail page back to specific list came from (Type, Country, Flavor)

-6. Write rspec tests
+5. Write rspec tests